rainssong/RainsAsLib/readme.txt

 RainCheckBox.as
 RainSlider.as:		//Sprite as RadioBtn
 ZoomBtn.as：		//Auto Zoom
+Scale9SimpleStateButton.as	//

 ---display
-AbstructDragableSprite.as		//dont create instant BitmapDataCore.as:		//Opration BMD DisplayObjectTransfer.as	//Get display instant by url|ClassName|Class
+AbstructDragableSprite.as	//dont instantiate this BitmapDataCore.as:		//Opration BMD DisplayObjectTransfer.as	//Get display instant by url|ClassName|Class
 IDragableView.as
 ISlide.as
 IView.as
 LCDRender.as
-MouseDragableSprite.as
+MouseDragableSprite.as		//
-MouseDragSprite.as
-MouseInteractiveSprite.as
-MouseRotatableSprite.as
-MouseScrollableSprite.as
+MouseDragSprite.as		//Start drag when mouseDown MouseInteractiveSprite.as	//Save dragSpeed,dispatch MouseInteractiveEvent.Swipe
+MouseRotatableSprite.as		//Rotate when drag MouseScrollableSprite.as	//
-MouseTargetScrollableSprite.as
+MouseTargetScrollableSprite.as	//
 MyMovieClip.as			//Out-of-date
 MySprite.as			//Out-of-date
 RestoreLocationSprite.as	//AutoRestoreLocation
 Scale9BitmapSprite.as
-Scale9SimpleStateButton.as

 Slide.as			//Out-of-date
 SlideShow.as			//Out-of-date
 SmartMovieClip.as		//Auto destroy, listen add/resize
 SmartSprite.as:			//Auto destroy, listen add/resize
 SpeedRotatableSprite.as
 TargetRotatableSprite.as
-ToolTip.as
+ToolTip.as			//
 ---events
-ApplicationEvent.as
+ApplicationEvent.as		//Login/Logout Init/Exit
 DataEvent.as			//Out-of-date,ObjectEvent instead
 DragEvent.as			//
 GameEvent.as